vbakke/tryte-encrypt/README.md

 ## Algorithm
-The encryption algorithm is based around the (BIP38)[https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki] standard for BitCoin.
+The encryption algorithm is based around the [BIP38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki)standard for BitCoin.

 Complexity is also a security risk.
 I've tried to simplyfy the BIP38 algorithm without loosing the security.

-This is currently a draft, so feel free to discusse the matter in the (issues)[https://github.com/vbakke/tryte-encrypt/issues].
+This is currently a draft, so feel free to discusse the matter in the [issues](https://github.com/vbakke/tryte-encrypt/issues).

 ### Encryption
 The encryption is using AES, SHA256 and Scrypt.